allefeld/tikzfig/README.md

 # Create pdf figures using the TikZ/pgf LaTeX package

-`tikzfig` is a toolbox to programmatically create figure files in pdf format using the [TikZ/pgf LaTeX package](https://ctan.org/pkg/pgf?lang=en).
+`tikzfig` is a Matlab toolbox to programmatically create figure files in pdf format using the [TikZ/pgf LaTeX package](https://ctan.org/pkg/pgf?lang=en).
 It exposes part of the TikZ interface to pgf as a Matlab API, so that graphics statements lead to the construction of a LaTeX file which is transparently processed into pdf, including a simple preview mechanism.
 Additionally, functionality to easily create multi-panel figure layouts is provided.

 ## Example